yuki-koyama/nlopt-util/README.md

 # nlopt-util

-A header-only utility library for calling NLopt optimization in a single line using Eigen::VectorXd
+A single-header utility library for calling NLopt optimization in a single line using Eigen::VectorXd

 ## Usage